 Plot – A millionaire offers $10,000 to five people who agree to be locked in a large, spooky, rented house overnight with him and his wife – House on the Haunted Hill.

 Starring – Vincent Price, Carol Ohmart, Richard Long, Alan Marchal

 If you liked: The Birds, The Innocents, Crimson Peak

 Although the name is very close to that of Shirley Jackson’s 1959 novel The Haunting of Hill House and despite sharing more than a couple of plot points, including having a varied group of people spending the night in a haunted house, House on the Haunted Hill couldn’t be further away in terms of story and quality.

-Whereas The Haunting of Hill House and subsequent adaptation The Haunting is filled with scary supernatural moments, almost everything that happens in House on Haunted Hill is easily explained away in rational terms and those few moments that aren’t, fail to be scary and eventually becoming nothing more than an elaborate set-up for a complicated murder scheme.
+Whereas The Haunting of Hill House and its subsequent adaptation The Haunting is filled with scary supernatural moments, almost everything that happens in House on Haunted Hill has easily explained away in rational terms and those few moments that aren’t, fail in their attempt to scare and eventually become nothing more than an elaborate set-up for a complicated murder scheme.

 The entire plot is riddled with holes.
 For example, you never find out why Pritchard ever accepted Loren’s invitation to spend the night in a place he is terrified of and where he expects to die and more importantly, the storyline, involving two interlinked murder plots, is way too complex and confusing for you to believe anyone would plan it to happen that way, especially as one of the murderers doesn’t seem to care much about not getting caught.